pantopic/turbokube/README.md

 mock provider doesn't have a container runtime in which to run the containers in the pod spec.
 Instead, it simulates the behavior of a running container including health checks, metrics, etc.

-The infrastructure is provisioned using [terraform](terraform) and a bunch of manually applied shell scripts.
+The infrastructure is provisioned using [terraform](terraform) and a tangled mess of manually applied shell scripts that will be difficult for anyone else to follow because I never learned how to use Anssible.
 After the system is provisioned, load tests are run using [turboctl](turboctl) from the admin node which connects to both control planes at once to coordinate creation of virtual nodes and workloads scheduled upon them.